GitHub Actions for content exchange

 Lokalise API token

-1. Open repository Settings.
+1. Open your repository's Settings.

 3. Under Repository secrets, click New repository secret.